 Students may not use the bus as a dressing room.
 Any such incidents will be reported to Dispatch immediately.
 Cameras continue to record after the bus is turned off.

-When you arrive at a school, report to the office, and ask the secretary to notify the teacher of your arrival.
-Do not sit outside.
+When you arrive at a school, report to the dispatch, and ask to notify the school/teacher/sponsor of your arrival.
+Do wander around and check the ticket for the correct pick up location.

-Mid-Day Filed Trips, inform the teacher in charge of the time that you must return to the campus (2:00 PM).
+Mid-Day Filed Trips, inform the teacher/sponsor in charge of the time that you must return to the campus (2:00 PM).

-Refusal: If a driver or monitor refuses or fails to report for three (3) assigned trips, (for any reason), you will be removed from the trip list for thirty (30) working days.
+Refusal: If a driver or monitor refuses or fails to report for three (3) assigned trips during the school year, (for any reason), you will be removed from the trip list for thirty (30) working days.
 Personal absences will not be a reason for trip replacement.
-If a driver or monitor fails to complete the entire trip, this will be considered a full refusal.
+If a driver or monitor fails to complete the entire trip, this will be considered a half (.5)refusal.

 Limited replacement of trips (one day only) occasion will be as follows: